teknologi-umum/blog/content/separate-routing-in-laravel.md

 ---
-title: Memisahkan Routing agar lebih mudah untuk di maintenance di Laravel (Separate Routing in Laravel)
+title: Memisahkan Routing agar lebih mudah untuk di-maintain di Laravel (Separate Routing in Laravel)
 desc: Laravel is a web application framework with expressive, elegant syntax.
 A web framework provides a structure and starting point for creating your application, allowing you to focus on creating something amazing while we sweat the details.
 author: Wahidin Aji
 github: WahidinAji